 Regardless of whether you are an Instrument Rated pilot, or you are working on obtaining that initial IFR rating, if you seek to improve your single pilot IFR skills and confidence, then DSFI is the place to come.

-DSFI has four different IFR training trips that will give pilots an intense and thorough exposure to the world of IFR flying.
-Our “long” course, “ The East Coast IFR Experience ”, is a six-day jaunt that incorporates some of the most challenging approaches and varied flying conditions available anywhere in the country.
+DSFI has four different planned IFR training trips that will give pilots an intense and thorough exposure to the world of IFR flying.
+Our “long” course, “ The East Coast IFR Experience ”, is a five-day jaunt that incorporates some of the most challenging approaches and varied flying conditions available anywhere in the country.

 During our trips, many, if not all, of the following things will be addressed:

 - Dealing with the “Lost” Flight Plan

 - Negotiating with ATC…in flight

 - Using “In-cockpit” weather

 - Belt and Suspenders: Backing Up the GPS